dotnet/runtime/docs/coreclr/project-docs/contributing.md

 We encourage ports of CoreCLR to other platforms.
 Linux and OS X ports are in progress and have a lot of momentum behind them.
 There is also interest in a [FreeBSD port](https://github.com/dotnet/coreclr/issues/455) (and OpenBSD and NetBSD).

 Ports have a weaker contribution bar, since they do not contribute to compatibility risk with existing Microsoft products on Windows.
-For ports, we are primarily looking for functionaly correct implementations.
+For ports, we are primarily looking for functionally correct implementations.

 Contributing to mscorlib library
 --------------------------------